What is Residual Risk?

 How to Calculate Residual Risk

-It is usually calculated similarly to other risk assessments – similar methodology, similar assessment scales, etc. The difference is that in the case of RR, one needs to take cognizance of the impact of the risk controls.
+It usually calculates similarly to other risk assessments – similar methodology, similar assessment scales, etc. The difference is that in the case of RR, one needs to take cognizance of the impact of the risk controls.
 Now, let us look at the step-by-step approach to calculating residual risk:

-- Step 1: Firstly, identify the inherent risk of an event, which is determined based on the probability of a risk event and the level of the potential business impact associated with it.
+- Step 1: Firstly, determine the inherent risk of an event by assessing the probability of a risk event and evaluating the level of potential business impact associated with it.

-- Step 4: Next, the RR can be calculated by subtracting the impact of risk controls (step 3) from the inherent risk (step 1), as shown below.
+- Step 4: Next, calculate the RR by subtracting the impact of risk controls (step 3) from the inherent risk (step 1).

 Residual risk = Inherent Risk – Impact of Risk Controls